tronyx/docker-plex-web/README.md

 The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
 So `-p 5000:5000` would expose port 5000 from inside the container to be accessible from the host's IP on port 5000 and `http://192.168.x.x:5000` would show you what's running INSIDE the container on port 5000.

 * `-p 5000` - The port(s)
-* `-v /config` - Mapping the config files for PLPP
 * `-e PGID` Used for GroupID - see below for explanation
 * `-e PUID` Used for UserID - see below for explanation